How to Make a Fall Inspired Kraft Paper Sign

-Today, we’re sharing how to make a Fall inspired kraft paper sign which is without a doubt a quick and easy way to ease into Fall decorating or to dress up any seasonal vignette.
+We’re sharing how to make a Fall inspired kraft paper sign today!
+It’s another simple way to ease into Fall decorating and dress up any seasonal vignette.

 I spent a good bit of last week adding touches of Fall around the house and while we’re not completely finished, everything is starting to feel really festive.

-Have you guys started decorating your house for Fall yet?
+Have you guys started decorating for Fall yet?

-I know they’re on the way though and just thinking about their arrival makes me excited.
+I know they’re on the way though and just thinking about their arrival makes me super excited.

-Rather than spend a lot of time decorating the entire house each season, I try to focus on a few specific spaces.
-The area between the entry and the living room is one of those spaces that needs a little something to help bridge the gap between two of the most used rooms in our home.
+Rather than spend a lot of time decorating the entire house each season, I try to focus on creating little moments in a few specific spaces.

 - 1 Roll Brown Kraft Paper